How Much Money is My Amputation Lawsuit Worth?

 If you are unable to perform the job you had prior to the accident and are forced to take a lower paying job or you are unemployed, you should be compensated for that.

-Our lawyers can help you recover money for your “pain and suffering”, a legal phrase that includes:
+Our lawyers can help you file an amputation lawsuit seeking compensation for your “pain and suffering”, a legal phrase that includes:

 - Physical pain;